-The locker is the property of the Durham District School Board (DDSB), and is not the property of the student.
+The locker is the property of the Durham District School Board (DDSB) and is not the property of the student.
 Lockers must only be used to store school-related materials and authorized personal items.
 Students are responsible for the contents of their lockers.
 Lockers are to be treated with respect.
 As a result, the inside of the locker must be kept free of inappropriate graffiti, postings or pictures.

-- · Lockers must be kept locked at all times - All combination and locker numbers are kept on record in the main office in case of emergency. - Students are responsible for any damage to their assigned locker throughout the school year. - Any requests for changes in locker assignments must be directed to the Vice-Principal responsible for lockers. - The school is not responsible for lost, missing or stolen belongings.
+- Lockers are assigned at the beginning of the school year by the homeroom teachers - Lockers must be kept locked at all times - All combination and locker numbers are kept on record in the main office in case of emergency. - Students are responsible for any damage to their assigned locker throughout the school year. - Any requests for changes in locker assignments must be directed to the Vice-Principal responsible for lockers (Ms. Clegg). - The school is not responsible for lost, missing or stolen belongings.
 The locker is the property of the Durham District School Board.
 Students are solely responsible for the contents of their lockers.
 Lockers must be emptied at the end of each school year. - Administration has the authority, with reasonable suspicion, to search personal property and lockers.
 The right to search is established to assist school administration in providing for the safety and welfare of all students and staff as stated in the Education Act.
 Principals have the right to seize contraband material.
 The contraband material will be removed from the locker and held for evidence in disciplinary proceedings and may be turned over to law enforcement officials.